 Before we address this at some length, I’d like to play the word association game with you.
 I say “black”, you say “white”.
 I say “ball”, you say “throw”.
 I say “Muslim, and if you were a non-Muslim with little to go on but negative media input, you might be inclined to say “terrorist”, “religious fundamentalism” or “female oppression”.

-Whatever your stance, the reality is that Muslims today are a marginalised and misrepresented bunch.
+Whatever your stance, the reality is that Muslims today are a marginalized and misrepresented bunch.
 The scapegoat people of near history.
 Lucky for us we weren’t around when Jesus was betrayed.

 I once had the pleasure of being introduced by one non-Muslim friend (bless him) to another thus: “This is Elest.
 She’s Muslim, but she’s cool.”
 To my further mortification, my previous boss (also not Muslim) used to tell me with some fraternal fondness that I was the worst Muslim he’d ever known.
 Both incidents had me brooding darkly over what I’d done right/wrong to deserve such a distinction.

 I come from a family that is divided over faith.
-My father, though Muslim, is not practising and has his hang ups about religion.
-Still, he respects my beliefs and lifestyle, and is more supportive than other relations who are openly critical of everything from my hijab to my alcohol abstention.
+My father, though Muslim, is not practicing and has his hang-ups about religion.
+Still, he respects my beliefs and lifestyle and is more supportive than other relations who are openly critical of everything from my hijab to my alcohol abstention.